-All of the fund's assets (excluding cash and derivatives) are subject to sectoral and standards-based negative screening and exclusions guaranteeing minimum environmental and social safeguards.
+All of the fund's assets (excluding cash and derivatives) are subject to sectoral and standards-based exclusions guaranteeing minimum environmental and social safeguards.

 Moreover, the exclusion process, the lack of significant harm, and monitoring of adverse impacts apply to all fund assets.